dwheelerau/docker-guide/README.md

   * [Install the Sydney Uni Megadetector v5 using Ubuntu](#install-the-sydney-uni-megadetector-v5-using-ubuntu)

 # Introduction
 Docker allows you to share software environments in a system agnostic way.
 The following guide outlines how to build docker images, and then run them in containers.
-It also includes some key commands to manage your docker images and contains.
+It also includes some key commands to manage your docker images and containers.

 # Instructions
 The following instructions are written for windows users, if you are using Linux you just need to install docker using apt.

 ## Install docker desktop for windows
-1. Navigate to `www.docker.com/products/docker-desktop/` and click the Download Docker Desktop for windows button
+1. Navigate to `www.docker.com/products/docker-desktop` and click the Download Docker Desktop for windows button
 2. Install the application selecting `WSL` as the backend (should be the default options)
 3. Check that everything is working by opening the `Docker Desktop` app from the start menu